What Happens When Windows 10 Reaches End of Life?

 Based on my experience of 24 years of using Linux, I can tell you that:

 More often than not, trying to install something on Linux can break because it requires dependencies that may not have been included (or are missing on your flavor of Linux), which almost always requires some investigative work using the Linux shell.
-Using the Linux shell will require some deep understanding of how Linux works and if you're not familiar, you're going to have one hell of a time trying to understand it.
-In this case, probing questions using AI can help.
+In most cases, using the Linux shell will require some deep understanding of how Linux works.
+Probing questions using AI can help.

 Troubleshooting Linux (in terms of patching / fixing dependencies) means lots of Googling and wading through oodles of pages written in ultra Linux-speak, then manually locating and patching the appropriate dependencies and trying to patch whatever it is you were originally trying to patch again.
 If it fails, well, you might have a nice mess to clean up and your 'patch job' may have also broken other dependencies which will most definitely cause you to swear.
 Ask me how I know.